Subscriber only lesson.

 Projects are temporary endeavors, therefore they have a lifecycle.

 When to use

 The project life cycle provides a general overview of the phases that a project goes through.
 An understanding of the project life cycle aids in planning the timing and resources required to complete the project.
 In addition to planning, the project life cycle can assist a project leader at major milestones of a project to ensure that appropriate progress has been made on the project.

-Project Life Cycle: “The project life cycle is the series of phases that a project passes through from its initiation to its closure.”
+Project Life Cycle: “The project life cycle is the series of phases that a project passes through from its start to its completion.”
 PMBOK® Guide

-Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Fifth Edition, Project Management Institute, Inc., 2013, Glossary definition from Page 554.
-Quotation from Page 40.
-Figure 2-8, Page 39.
+Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Sixth Edition, Project Management Institute, Inc., 2017, Part 2, Figure 1-3, Page 549

 Project Management Process Group Interactions

 The activities and processes of project management interact with each other throughout the project life cycle.
 The interactions of the project management process groups, Initiating, Planning, Executing, Closing, and Monitoring and Controlling varies over the life of the project.
-The figure below shows how the level of interactions typically changes for each process group.
+The unique project lifecyle will determine the level of project management process activity required at each phase of the project.